Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 java -version
 ```

-If you see the resulting version such as below or higher, you can move to the next step:
+If you see the resulting version is such as below or higher, you can move to the next step:

 ```bash
 java version "1.8.0_201"